rjminchuk/Programming-Notes/md/git.md

 git status
 git reset head [file]

+rem 'when remote is not reflecting what is actually on remote' git remote update

 rem 'clean up branches on your local. ("prune" not "purge")' git remote prune origin